evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-03/readme.md

     networkSecurityGroup.id: iac-dev-agw-nsg
 ```

-Use the following
-[ARM template reference for virtual Networks](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/2019-11-01/virtualnetworks) to learn more about virtual Networks resource properties.
+Hint.
+Try to use `arm-nsg` snippet of [ARM template reference for virtual Networks](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/2019-11-01/virtualnetworks) or check this example [ARM 101: Virtual Network with two Subnets](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vnet-two-subnets) for the Virtual Network ARM template syntax.

 ### Hint #1

 Our subnet uses network security group that are described at the same template, therefore we should specify nsg resources as dependencies of vnet resource.
 Read more about [how to define the order for deploying resources in ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/define-resource-dependency)

 ### Hint #2